baldesco/SDC_P1/.ipynb_checkpoints/Writeup-checkpoint.md

 ### 1. Building a Lane Finding Pipeline

-The first step of this project was using the helper functions provided by Udacity to build a pipeline that allows to read an image, find the lane lines (if any) in that image and save the image with the lane lines highlited.
+The first step of this project was using the helper functions provided by Udacity to build a pipeline that allows to read an image, find the lane lines (if any) in that image and save the image with the lane lines highlighted.

 My pipeline was put together in the **detect_lines** function, and consisted of 8 steps:

 1. I took the path where the image is located as an argument, and I read the image (img).
-1. Second, I converted the images to grayscale using the **grayscale** function.
+2. Second, I converted the images to grayscale using the **grayscale** function.
-2. Then, I used the **gaussian_blur** function to apply a Gaussian blur to the gray image.
+3. Then, I used the **gaussian_blur** function to apply a Gaussian blur to the gray image.
-3. To this blured image I then applied the Canny transform (**canny** function) to obtain the edges in the image.
+4. To this blurred image I then applied the Canny transform (**canny** function) to obtain the edges in the image.
-4. Before applying the Hough transformation, I first applied the **region_of_interest** function to the edges image.
+5. Before applying the Hough transformation, I first applied the **region_of_interest** function to the edges image.
 I made it this way because I am only interested in the edges and lines that are located within the region of interest.
-Applying the region of interest at this point and not, lets say, after the Hough transform does not affect the result in this first part, but it will be important when the *draw_lines* function is modified.
+Applying the region of interest at this point and not, let's say, after the Hough transform does not affect the result in this first part, but it will be important when the *draw_lines* function is modified.
-5. I used the **hough_lines** function to find the lines in the region of interest.
+6. I used the **hough_lines** function to find the lines in the region of interest.
 This produces an image called *line_img*.
-6. I applied the weighted_img function to combine the original image *img* with the *line_img* image, which contains the lines.
+7. I applied the weighted_img function to combine the original image *img* with the *line_img* image, which contains the lines.
 This produces the output image *output_img*
-7. Finally, I saved the output image in a path that is specified as an argument.
+8. Finally, I saved the output image in a path that is specified as an argument.

 All the arguments of the different functions used in this pipeline were put into a dictionary called *parameters*.
-This makes it easier to tune the paremeters, since they are all in one place.
+This makes it easier to tune the parameters, since they are all in one place.

 Using this pipeline, it is possible to enter this image:

 <img src="test_images/solidYellowCurve.jpg">

-And obtain this image (I changed the color of the lines so it is easier to see):
+And obtain this image (I changed the color of the lines, so they are easier to see):

 <img src="test_images_output/solidYellowCurve.jpg">